isc-projects/kea/doc/sphinx/arm/hooks-cb-cmds.rst

-This command fetches the information about the DHCPv6 server identified by the server tag `server1`.
-The server tag is case insensitive.
-A successful response returns basic information about the server, such as server tag and the user's description of the server:
+This command fetches the information about the DHCPv6 server identified by the server tag "server1".
+The server tag is case-insensitive.
+A successful response returns basic information about the server, such as the server tag and the user's description of the server:

 .. code-block:: json